Site icon TestingDocs.com

 This tutorial will teach different types of Black Box Testing Techniques.
 In Black box testing, the QA Team doesn’t know the internal working and implementation of the application under test.

-Black-box test cases are designed from an examination of the input/output values, and no internal knowledge of source code is required.
-The testing team knows the test inputs to the application and the expected outcomes of the tests.
+Black-box test cases are designed by examining the input/output values, and no internal knowledge of source code is required.
+The testing team knows the application’s test inputs and the expected outcomes of the tests.
 Most of the manual functional testing is black-box testing.

 Black Box Testing Techniques